SayHelloGmbH/hello-roots/README.md

 You can also load the contents of the theme.json file into SCSS and/or JavaScript by the same means.
 For example, `import theme_json from '../../../../assets/theme.json';`

+This import functionality is part of the build process.
+It uses [gulp-sass-import-json](https://www.npmjs.com/package/gulp-sass-import-json) by [Renat Gafarov](https://www.npmjs.com/~acusticdemon).

 ### Styles

 This theme uses an [ITCSS architecture](https://www.creativebloq.com/web-design/manage-large-css-projects-itcss-101517528) together with the [BEM naming convention](http://getbem.com/).
 All `.build/assets/styles/*.scss` files will be converted to inside `assets/styles/{$name}.css` files.